-The two fundamental principles guiding the practice of non-interest (Islamic) banking are the prohibition of the collection and the payment of interest, but allowing the sharing of profit and loss as enshrined in Sharia'h or Islamic law.
-These principles are rooted in Islamic economics, and are based on the tenets of equity and justice and not profit making.
+The two fundamental principles guiding the practice of non-interest (Islamic) banking are the prohibition of the collection and the payment of interest in favor of the sharing of profit and loss as enshrined in Sharia or Islamic law.
+These principles are rooted in Islamic economics and are based on the tenets of equity and justice and not profit-making.
 The practice of non-interest banking is aimed at promoting financial inclusion and deepening financial intermediation.

-For the purpose of clarity, Islamic or non-interest banking in Nigeria refers to any of these:
+For clarity, Islamic or non-interest banking in Nigeria refers to the following:

-- Full-fledged Islamic bank or full-fledged Islamic banking subsidiary of a conventional bank - Full-fledged Islamic merchant or full-fledged Islamic banking subsidiary of a conventional merchant bank - Full-fledged Islamic microfinance bank
+- Full-fledged Islamic bank or full-fledged Islamic banking subsidiary of a conventional bank. - Full-fledged Islamic merchant or full-fledged Islamic banking subsidiary of a conventional merchant bank. - Full-fledged Islamic microfinance bank.

-Within the past few years, a string of regulatory initiatives have set the groundwork for the delivery of products such as Islamic bonds (sukuk), insurance (takaful) and inter-bank lending facilities, although there is still only a small number of local market participants.
-In Nigeria, Islamic banking has the potential to grow but the market is still negligible.
-The country currently has only one Islamic bank and one conventional bank with Islamic banking window.
-Islamic banking services are currently offered by Jaiz Bank, a full-fledged Islamic lender, which has operated since 2012 and Stanbic IBTC, a unit of South Africa's Standard Bank, which operates an Islamic banking window.
+Within the past few years, a string of regulatory initiatives has set the groundwork for the delivery of products such as Islamic bonds (Sukuk), insurance (takaful), and inter-bank lending facilities, although there is still only a small number of local market participants.
+In Nigeria, Islamic banking has the potential to grow but remains small.
+The country currently has only one Islamic bank and one conventional bank with an Islamic banking window.
+Islamic banking services are currently offered by Jaiz Bank, a full-fledged Islamic bank that has operated since 2012, and Stanbic IBTC, a unit of South Africa's Standard Bank, which operates an Islamic banking window.

-The overall objective of this paper is to discuss the liquidity management process in an environment of non-interest or (Islamic) banking.
+The overall objective of this article is to discuss the liquidity management process under the non-interest or (Islamic) banking model.
 Following this introduction, section II presents the conceptual issues in non-interest (Islamic) banking, with section III discussing Islamic (non-interest) money markets.
 Section IV contains non-interest (Islamic) banking and liquidity management while section V highlights Islamic liquidity management instruments in Nigeria.
-Section VI contains conclusion.
+Section VI contains the conclusion.